HatScripts/youtube-annotation-markers/README.md

 ![Opera]   | [Link][op-t] | -            | [Link][op-v]  |

 ### Contribute
-Please report any issues or request features on the [issues tracker][issues].
+Please report issues or request features on the [issues tracker][issues].

 ### TODO
 - [ ] Optionally hide markers when annotations are disabled